mvjdev/RESUMER-/README.md

-## THIS IS A REPOSITORY CONTAINS SOME METHOD OF E-COMMERCE
+## THIS IS A REPOSITORY CONTAINS SOME METHOD OF E-COMMERCE WITH REDUX-TOOLKIT

 ### CONTAINING :